MLB Playoffs: Everything you need to know about ALDS between Yankees vs. Indians

 Here's everything you need to know about the upcoming Yankees-Indians ALDS matchup

-Thanks to Tuesday night's Wild Card Game win over the Twins, the New York Yankees have advanced to the ALDS, where they will take on the defending AL champion Cleveland Indians .
+Thanks to Tuesday night's wild-card win over the Twins, the New York Yankees have advanced to the ALDS, where they will take on the defending AL champion Cleveland Indians .
 Some reward for winning the division, huh?
 A meeting with the best team in the league.
 Hey, if you don't like it, win your division.

-Anyway, the Indians had the AL's best record at 102-60 during the regular season while the Yankees went 91-61, good for the circuit's fourth-best record.
+Anyway, the Indians had the AL's best record at 102-60 while the Yankees went 91-61, good for the circuit's fourth-best record.
 Here are the ALDS start times and pitching matchups:

 |Date & Time